nvmcr/DataScience_HandBook/Machine_Learning/README.md

 To summarize, if the model is simple(less complex), there will be more bias but generally less variance and if the model is too complex, there will be less bias but more variance.
 To choose the best model, there is a tradeoff between bias and variance to decrease the overall error given by

 $$ Total Error = Bias^2 + Variance + Irreducible Error $$

+One popular way of talking about model complexity is **Occams Razor** which says “Everything should be as simple as it can be, but not simpler".
 ## Cross Validation
 To get the accurate measure of how well model works, its important to have take some data out before training of model and use this unseen data to test the data.
 Often, 80% of the data is set for training and 20% for testing.
 Instead of putting all faith in the test data, we can use cross validation to cross check the model performance and more importantly to tune hyper-parameters.